leofurio/raspghostcam/README.md

 >To start the camera

 Raspberry infrared camera  <br />
->:ghost: are visible only with infrared camera
+>:ghost: are seen only with infrared camera

 Ftp account <br />
->:ghost: could destroy your camera, but his picture will be safe and stored on the web
+>:ghost: could destroy your camera, but his photo will be store and safe on the web

 **FTP CONFIG**<br />